vasquezd21/ApachedbtE2E/demo2.md

 # Demo 2: Transform Lakehouse Data using dbt within Fabric

-**Goal:** This tutorial demonstrates how to set up and use dbt within a Fabric Apache Airflow job's environment to transform data already present in a Fabric Lakehouse.
-We will define simple transformation logic using dbt models and run them manually from the Airflow IDE.
+**Goal:** This tutorial demonstrates how to set up and use dbt within a Fabric Apache Airflow job to transform data already present in a Fabric Lakehouse.
+We will follow Microsoft's official approach using Service Principal authentication and Cosmos for orchestration.

 **Estimated Time:** 30-40 minutes